gsbdarc/rf_bootcamp_2024/docs/day4/2_venv.md

 * **Ease of Reproducibility**: `venv` allows for easy replication of environments by using a `requirements.txt` file, ensuring that the code remains reproducible and consistent regardless of the platform.

-* **Terminal Agnostic**: `venv` will allow you to work in both JuputerHub Terminal, Linux Terminal, and Slurm through a single unified location
+* **Terminal Agnostic**: `venv` will allow you to work in both JupyterHub Terminal, Linux Terminal, and Slurm through a single unified location

 ## Creating a New Virtual Environment with `venv`